RedHatNordicsSA/learnlinux/lab-0/README.md

 [ec2-user@ip-172-31-31-136 ~]$ sudo useradd test
 [ec2-user@ip-172-31-31-136 ~]$
 ```

+Note that command which adds the user is called ```useradd```, we are just prefixing it with sudo to be given access to run the command.

 💥 Set the password for the user test, to something you remember.
 ```